 - Going barefoot can cause Fasciitis.
 Almost every surface we walk on is hard and flat.
 Concrete, Wood floors, Carpeted houses all are hard flat surfaces.
 The foot is Plantar Grade, that’s why we wear shoes, along with foot protection of course.

 Here’s a trick!

 - If you have Fasciitis or any foot pain and you have a pair of running shoes with a removable insert, take the insert out of the shoe and try them with no insert!
 This creates more room in the shoes and can sometimes reveal a lot.
-Fasciitis can also occur if your shoe lifts or elevations are not done properly.
-Note; Sever Fasciitis can lead to problems with the achilles tendon also.
+Fasciitis can also occur if your custom shoe lifts or elevations are not done properly.
+Note: Sever Fasciitis can lead to problems with the Achilles tendon also.